UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >Question 4: What is the 'Proton-NoSteam' Folder?
 >
 >Answer 4: This allows you to use Proton outside of Steam for non-steam Windows applications, Read the 'EditMe!' script to learn how to use it.

+>Question 5: Proton-No-Steam How do i get the icon for my application to add to a .Desktop file
 >
+>Answer 5: Currently it's just a script, I will soon start packaging Proton with a open-source tool for pulling the icon.

+>Question 6: Full PGO + LTO on Wine?
 >
->Question 5: Full PGO + LTO on Wine?
->
->Answer 5: You won't get LTO.
+>Answer 6: You won't get LTO.
 But as for PGO i'm working on it..
 (When i do get it working only expect one build per month..)

->Question 6: Why is the formatting of this page so terrible?
+>Question 7: Why is the formatting of this page so terrible?
 >
->Answer 6: I'm learning.
+>Answer 7: I'm learning.

 # Universal Variables: